-Parameters concated_embeds_value - None field_size embedding_size compute_mask (inputs, mask=None)
+Parameters concated_embeds_value - None field_size embedding_size

 Returns None1

 Args: inputs: Tensor or list of tensors. mask: Tensor or list of tensors.

 None or a tensor (or list of tensors, one per output tensor of the layer).

 If the layer has not been built, this method will call build on the layer.
 This assumes that the layer will later be used with inputs that match the input shape provided here.